Over 150 Famous People From Oklahoma (Or Who Have Called Oklahoma Home)

 Bart Conner: Norman, Oklahoma:.
 Gymnast.

-Famous Writers from Oklahoma
+Famous Writers and Speakers from Oklahoma

 Ralph Ellison: Oklahoma City, Oklahoma: Writer.
 Wrote "Invisible Man".